May Minamahal (TV series)

-May Minamahal (International title: Loving Someone) is a 1993 Philippine film produced by Star Cinema and was turned into a TV series by ABS-CBN which was aired from June 4 to July 13, 2007.
-It is the third installment of Sineserye Presents.
+May Minamahal (International title: Loving Someone) is a 2007 Philippine television drama series broadcast by ABS-CBN.
+Based on a 1993 Philippine film of the same title, the series is the third instalment of Sineserye Presents.
+Directed by Gilbert G. Perez and Nuel Naval, it stars Anne Curtis and Oyo Boy Sotto.
+It aired on the network's Primetime Bida line up and worldwide on TFC from June 4 to July 13, 2007, replacing Hiram na Mukha and was replaced by Natutulog Ba ang Diyos?.

 Original film plot

 Only son, Carlitos, suddenly finds himself the man of an all-female household when his father dies of a heart attack.
 He falls in love with an offbeat girl and is forced to make a choice between following his heart or risk losing the love of the family which has nurtured him all his life.

 Plot

 Monica grew up in a male-dominated household.
 Her witty and free-spirited attitude caught the attention of Carlitos.
 He, on the other hand, lives in a female dominated household, where everyone depends on him.
-They start to get to know each other more everyday, hang out together and share each other’s feelings.
+They start to get to know each other more everyday, hang out together and share each other's feelings.
 And as they draw closer to each other, they start to fall in love.
 Little did they know that their family ties will be the factor that will make or break their budding relationship.